jllpons/xarxa/docs/Scripts.md

 The scripts are designed to be run in pipelines, where the output of one script is the input of the next one.
 Data fetching and processing has been separated for easier debugging and maintenance.

-Data format of choice is a tabular file, where each row represents a record and each column represents a field for that record.
+Data format of choice is tabular, where each row represents a record and each column represents a field/atribute for that record.
 Columns are separated by tabs.
 Columns may contain different types of data, such as strings, integers, arrays, or no value at all.
 Each type representation is described below:

 - Strings are represented as they are.
 - Integers are represented as they are.
 - Arrays are represented as a string with the elements separated by semicolons.